wgroeneveld/problemsolving-course/talk.md

 We've all been there.

-Solution: see the responsibility model.
+Solution: see the Responsibility Process (tm).

 ___